Payment method:Cash, Paypal, Credit card

 Ceri is a 13th century village with fortified walls that gives it the appearance of a medieval fortress isolated on top of a steep hill of tufa, a type of limestone that is very common in Italy, and primarily used by the ancient Etruscans for their tombs, as you will soon discover in Cerveteri.

 Its medieval past dominating the present becomes apparent the moment we arrive at the bottom of the hill.
 The only street that passes through the fortified wall and leads you into town is wide enough for just a single vehicle to pass through at a time.
 This rare traffic problem was resolved by installing two traffic lights: one at the entrance into town, and one where the street ends in the main square.

-After this, we will drive a short distance to Cerveteri
+After Ceri, you will drive a short distance to the town of Cerveteri.

 Although none of the Etruscan homes survived to this day, you can see the types of homes Etruscans lived in just by walking into their tombs!
 Considered permanent homes for the dead, the tombs were carved to resemble the interior of residential homes, lavishly designed with gabled roof, crossbeam, stone couches, chairs, and other architectural details.

 You can see the progression of the early 9th Century BC Villanovan rock-cut trenches containing urns, to the complex 3rd century BC city-like planning of tombs with roads for processions.

 From the Etruscan period are two types of tombs: the mounds and the so-called "dice", the latter being simple square tombs built in long rows along "roads".

 The visitable area contains two such "roads", the Via dei Monti Ceriti and the Via dei Monti della Tolfa (6th century BC).
 In areas, you can still see the grooves of carriages that for centuries have made their way through here, leaving behind their mark.